 Port Security Grant Program

-- Through industry’s 25% cost matching support for Port Security Grants, our partners obtain almost $3 million for Security Projects in 2021.
+Through industry’s 25% cost matching support for Port Security Grants, our partners obtained over $2.5 million for Security Projects in 2022.
 Put another way, for 25 cents our members receive a dollars’ worth of services to ensure our cargo keeps moving in the Port area.

-- The HSCSD continued the funding of $215,180 for the continued support of two maritime intelligence analyst positions within Texas DPS to focus on maritime security threats.
-One position is based in Austin at the State Fusion Center and one is based in Houston with DPS’s intelligence center, to include work at locations within the Security District.
-We are very pleased with the work we have seen produced by them so far this year.
+The HSCSD continued the funding of $177,000 for the continued support of two maritime intelligence analyst positions within Texas DPS to focus on maritime security threats.
+One position is based in Austin at the State Fusion Center, and one is based in Houston with DPS’s intelligence center, to include work at locations within the Security District.
+We are incredibly pleased with the work we have seen produced by them so far over the past years.